Markellos-Dev/onboarding_automation.gs/README.md

 This script is a generalized version of a tool developed during IT admin work.
 All domains and links are placeholders.
 Replace them accordingly for your environment.

 ---

-Let me know if you'd like this in a downloadable `.md` file as well.